 Courses in this area can prepare students for entry level, technical, and professional careers related to the design, development, support and management of hardware, software, multimedia, and systems integration services.

-INTRODUCTION TO INFORMATION TECHNOLOGY A & B (8531A, 8531B), Grade 10, Heritage High, 1st or 2nd Sem., One-half Credit per Sem.
-Prerequisite: None
+INFORMATION TECHNOLOGY SYSTEMS I A & B (8540A, 8540B), Grades 9-11, Heritage High, 1st & 2nd Sem., One-half Credit per Sem.
+Prerequisite: Approved Application by Instructor